-An airtight container, those you get from your local Chinese takaway are ideal, You can also buy these from Home bargains or poundland very cheaply.
+An airtight container, those you get from your local Chinese takeaway are ideal, (I save all mine).
+You can also buy these containers from Home Bargains or Poundland very cheaply.

 I use half a tub of the butter and place it in a dish.
-Add the garlic and mixed herbs and mix thoroughly.
+Add the garlic, mixed herbs and mix thoroughly.
 And that’s it…

 You could eat them now, but I always unwrap each foil package and pop it back into the oven to crisp off slightly first.
 You’ll find if you do this, the bread won’t become soggy with the butter.